 The Swiss residence permit C allows permanent residency in Switzerland after 10 years’ continuous residence (or five years for US and Canadian citizens).

-If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification programme.
-They may need a visa to enter Switzerland (see our complete guide to Swiss visas and permits).
-When they arrive, they should go to the cantonal immigration and labour market authorities with the following documents:
+If you hold a permit C (settlement permit), you can bring your spouse or registered partner and any children under the age of 18 to live with you in Switzerland as part of the family reunification program.
+However, they may need a visa to enter Switzerland (see our complete guide Swiss visas and permits).
+When they arrive, they should go to the cantonal immigration and labor market authorities with the following documents:

-Your spouse or partner and children between 12 and 18 years of age will be issued with a residence permit B with the same duration as your own settlement permit.
-Family members can work but before they do so, they must register with the cantonal immigration and labour market authorities.
+Your spouse or partner and children between 12 and 18 years of age receive a residence permit B with the same duration as yours.
+Family members can work but before they do so, they must register with the cantonal immigration and labor market authorities.

 After five years’ continuous residence in Switzerland, your relatives will be granted a settlement permit C. Children under 12 will be issued with a settlement permit straightaway.

-Contact the cantonal immigration and labour market authorities to apply for family reunification.
-Find the contact details for your specific canton here.
+Contact the cantonal immigration and labor market authorities to apply for family reunification.
+You can also find the contact details for your specific canton here.

-Permit L and Permit B are both short-term or temporary residence permits allowing the holder to stay in Switzerland for up to a year; L can be renewed for up to two years while B can be renewed annually.
+Permit L and Permit B are both short-term residence permits allowing the holder to move to Switzerland for up to a year; L can be renewed for up to two years while B can be renewed annually.

-Neither permit grants the holder the automatic right to bring family members to Switzerland under the family reunification programme.
-However, the cantonal migration authorities may allow you to do so if you can prove that you have enough living space for the entire family to live together and, if you are self-employed or not working, that you can support everyone financially.
-Family members means spouse and unmarried children under 18; unmarried/same-sex dependent partners may need to fulfil certain specific criteria.
+Neither permit grants the holder the automatic right to bring family members to Switzerland under the family reunification program.
+However, the cantonal migration authorities may allow you if you can prove that you have enough living space for the entire family to live together and, if you are self-employed or not working in Switzerland, that you can support everyone financially.
+Family members means spouse and unmarried children under 18; unmarried/same-sex dependent partners may need to fulfill certain specific criteria.
 You’ll need to contact the local cantonal authorities in the first instance.
-Find the contact details for your specific canton here.
+You can also find the contact details for your specific canton here.

-Your relatives may need a visa to enter the country (see our complete guide to Swiss visas and permits).
-You’ll need to apply through the Swiss embassy or consulate in your home country.
-On arrival in Switzerland, they will need to go to the cantonal immigration and labour market authorities to get their residence permit.
+Your relatives may need a visa to enter the country.
+You’ll need to apply through a Swiss embassy or consulate.
+On arrival in Switzerland, they need to go to the cantonal immigration and labor market authorities straightaway to get their residence permit.
 They will be granted the same residency status as the main permit holder.

-If you have a settlement permit C then spouses and children over 12 years of age have the right to settle in Switzerland.
+In case you have a settlement permit C, spouses and children over 12 may settle in Switzerland.